top of page

 Figure 1: How authorship has changed since the 1970s.

-Somehow, it all seems plausible.
+The stat is perfectly plausible.
 One reason is that AI can write much better than most people already, and AI will only get better.

 But let’s take that one up another time.